 By finding innovative ways to surprise high street shoppers with modern experiences, or better customer care, retailers could reinvent and actually carve a spot for themselves in the 21st century.
 It’s a matter of being willing to adapt, though.
 Amazon doesn’t by default reject the idea of doing business in the physical world.
 Their path was dictated by Jeff Bezos seeing the potential of the internet.
 But once they had something genuinely new to offer to real-life shoppers (i.e. cashierless stores), Amazon pounced on the opportunity.
 So, making intelligent investments in forward-facing capabilities that support growth, and offering buyers a reason to visit can turn around the trend of diminishing footfall.

 It absolutely can be done, and Target has proven that.
 Their architectural efforts around enabling true omnichannel retail have underpinned one of the bigger success stories as far as turning around a large company goes.
-By articulating and executing on a clear architectural vision, Target effectively integrated their stores into consumers’ buying behavior and found success in this new online-driven paradigm.
+By articulating and executing on a clear architectural vision and Business Model, Target effectively integrated their stores into consumers’ buying behavior and found success in this new online-driven paradigm.

 The last two decades have provided ample opportunity for growth but, ultimately, weak innovation drive and organizational rigidity meant many companies missed those strategic opportunities.
 The pains of footfall-dependent retail worldwide are directly attributable to the lack of action and creativity on the side of leaders.
 On the whole, the retail industry is growing, despite the disappearing ‘middle segment’ and worrying headlines.